• Home

 9. Global HR Specialist

-Roles & Responsibilities: Manage international HR operations—policies, compliance, mobility, expatriate management, and cross-border workforce planning.
+Roles & Responsibilities: Manage international HR operations, including policies, compliance, employee mobility, expatriate management, and cross-border workforce planning.
+These responsibilities are central to many MBA HR job opportunities and attractive MBA HR career options.

-Skills Required: Global compliance, cultural intelligence, HR strategy, international labor law knowledge.
+Skills Required: Global compliance, cultural intelligence, HR strategy, and knowledge of international labor laws are essential for professionals pursuing these roles.

 Average Salary Range in India: ₹2.5- ₹17 LPA